andyjakubowski/kingly-site/src/v1/contributed/Applying componentization to reactive systems - sample application.md

 Pay attention to how:

 - the `div` vNode combinator has been extended with a slot module.
 That slot module marks the corresponding vTree with the name of the slot it belongs to.
-Note also how we set the slot for the `NavigationItem` components (reminder : `NavigationItem` are the expected children components for `NavigationSection`)
+Note also how we set the slot for the `NavigationItem` components (reminder: `NavigationItem` are the expected children components for `NavigationSection`)
 - For the `navigation-section` slot, content is provided.
 For the `navigation-item`, content is not provided, as it will be filled in by children components.
 - `navigation-section` slot is at the top level of the `vNode` tree for the `NavigationSectionContainerComponent`.
 Similarly, `NavigationItem` components will also have to have their slot set at top level, because slot merging only looks at the children's DOM top vNode for slots.